 - 7. Do you want to log queries [On]

 - 8. Privacy Mode [Log Everything]

-- This option is really up to you, if you decide to not log domain entries it may be difficult to block further ads that are not in the blocklist.
+- This option is really up to you, if you decide to not log domain entries it may be difficult to block future ads that are not in the blacklist.

 Once the installation completes it will present you with a final screen showing you the default admin webpage password that was generated.
 Write this down as you will need it to access the web interface, you may change this password at a later point in time.

 Congratulations you have successfully setup Pi-hole!
 You may now proceed to set the DNS server on your router or devices connected to your network.

 You should also make sure to reserve the IP address assigned to the Raspberry Pi.
 If in the case the IP address changes it will break all clients connected as the once known IP address of the DNS server (Pi) will no longer be valid.

 The admin interface can now be accessed by your web browser using the Pi-hole’s IP address.

 You may change the default password presented to you in the final screen of the installation wizard with this command: